Wellbeing and business risk: what can’t be left to chance

 But this isn’t the only reason why poor employee wellbeing is a business risk.

-Think about the difficulty – and cost – involved in replacing a key employee who left because they were suffering from burnout exacerbated by a ‘just get on with it’ working culture.
-Or imagine the number of ways a business could be damaged if it loses a senior female employee to a competitor because she wasn’t getting the support she needed while experiencing menopause symptoms.
+Think about the difficulty – and cost – involved in replacing a key employee who left because they were suffering from burnout.
+Or imagine the impact on the business if it loses a senior female employee because she wasn’t getting the support she needed while experiencing menopause symptoms.

 How can we mitigate the risks?

-A good place to start is by taking a long hard look at the business’s Group Income Protection.
-Better policies will include support for employees while they’re in work, as well as including services such as rehabilitation to help speed their return after a period of absence.
+A good place to start is by taking a look at the business’s Group Income Protection.
+Better policies could include support for employees while they’re in work, as well as including rehabilitation services to help support employees return to work.

 The importance of prompt action

 And we’ve seen how far-reaching the risks associated with illness can be.
-They amount to a lot more than taking a short hit on productivity.
+They amount to a lot more than taking a temporary dip on productivity.

 As well as making sure wellbeing strategies result in practical actions, it’s vital to monitor them continually to make sure they’re working… for the business as well as the people who make it tick.
-Sometimes, employers find it difficult to do this, given that it’s hard to isolate the effect of wellbeing alone on factors such as absenteeism, presenteeism and recruitment – let alone productivity.
-But it is possible to gain meaningful insight by aggregating data from widespread sources, rather than relying on a single metric such as sickness statistics or take-up of an employee assistance programme.
+Sometimes, it can be difficult to do this, given that it’s hard to isolate the effect of wellbeing alone on factors such as absenteeism, presenteeism and recruitment – let alone productivity.
+But it is possible to gain meaningful insight by combining data from widespread sources, rather than relying on a single metric such as sickness statistics or take-up of an employee assistance programme.

 The difference that prioritising wellbeing can make

-For many businesses, the pandemic has underlined the status of employees as their most important asset, and a prime determinant of overall performance.
-With health and wellbeing so much in focus, employers have the opportunity to prioritise these factors and make the most of the benefits this can lead to.
+For many businesses, the pandemic has reinforced the status of employees as their most important asset, one that performance and profits are dependent on.
+With a focus on health and wellbeing, employers have the opportunity to prioritise this and make the most of the benefits this can lead to.

-This prioritisation of wellbeing means a lot more than giving out a little free fruit from time to time, or encouraging a lunchtime yoga class.
-Initiatives of this kind can certainly play a part, but a successful wellbeing strategy means getting job design right, clarifying accountabilities and eliminating that barriers that prevent people from delivering to their true potential in jobs with real meaning and purpose.
+Initiatives like free fruit or lunch time running clubs can certainly play a part, but a successful wellbeing strategy means a good job design, clarifying accountabilities and eliminating barriers that prevent people from delivering to their true potential in jobs with real meaning and purpose.
 In this, the culture of the business is crucial: psychological safety, proper workload management and a strong sense of prioritisation should be integral to the wellbeing programme.

 By taking into account employees’ opinions and striving to truly understand what motivates them, businesses can develop a genuinely personalised approach to the wellbeing of the people they depend on.
 To do anything less than this would be to take on a level of risk that no business needs.